microtrain/bootcamp/03-BashScripting/01-Basics.md

 Create an executable Bash file at _/var/www/mtbc/notEmpty.sh_ and add the following logic.

-* While the variable STRING is not equal to _"Hello World"_ continually check the value of string.
+* While the variable STRING is not equal to _"Hello World"_ continually check the value of STRING.
 * If STRING has a length of zero change the value of STRING to _"Hello"_.
-* If STRING has anything other than a zero length append _" World"_ to the current value.
+* If STRING has anything other than a zero-length append _" World"_ to the current value.

 ```sh
 #!/bin/bash